 Faculty work is complex, with all faculty engaging in some combination of research, teaching, and service.
-As the expectations for this mixture vary across field, faculty type, and institutional type, UNC Policy 400.3.4 "Monitoring Faculty Teaching Workloads" states that "all campuses and constituent institutions shall implement annual faculty performance evaluation policies that measure and reward all aspects of faculty workload, separately and in combination, consistent with the instructional mission."
+As the expectations for this mixture vary across field, faculty type, and institutional type, section 400.3.4 of the UNC Policy manual, "Monitoring Faculty Teaching Workloads," states that "all campuses and constituent institutions shall implement annual faculty performance evaluation policies that measure and reward all aspects of faculty workload, separately and in combination, consistent with the instructional mission."
 The policy addresses faculty teaching workload policies, standardized data collection systems, and campus-based processes for monitoring faculty teaching workload.
 The full policy can be found in Appendix A.